Clariteia/minos-documentation/_sources/quickstart/aggregate.md.txt

 ## Summary

-After being described step by step the main functionalities of the `Aggregate` class, and also the commonly used classes that relate with, here is a full snapshot of the resulting `src/aggregates.py` file:
+After being described step by step the main features of the `Aggregate` class, and also the commonly used classes that relate with, here is a full snapshot of the resulting `src/aggregates.py` file:

 ```python
 """src/aggregates.py"""